thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/implementing-actions.md

 ![](../../figures/how-to-use-monty/tutorials/action_lifecycle_both_detail.png)

 Additionally, within an experimental framework, a **Positioning Procedure** can generate **Actions** before starting the experiment.
 This is analogous to an experimenter moving Monty into a starting position.
+The **Positioning Procedure** can use privileged information such as labels, ground truth object models, or task instructions, and is independent of Monty and the models learned in its learning modules.

 ![](../../figures/how-to-use-monty/tutorials/action_lifecycle_positioning_procedure.png)